- 1 Byzantine Fault Tolerance, or pBFT, is a property of a computer system that allows it to reach consensus despite the failure of some components.

 There are some essential benefits of pBFT:

-It does not require much computational power or energy usage because no miners solve a complex problem for each block of transactions, being more environmentally friendly than Proof-of-Work.
+- It does not require much computational power or energy usage because no miners solve a complex problem for each block of transactions, and it is more environmentally friendly than Proof-of-Work.

 But as we said, no solution is perfect, and pBFT has some problems:

-It is vulnerable to Sybil attacks (which get its name from a woman with dissociative identity disorder), which happen when an attacker gains control of a large portion of the nodes.
+- It is vulnerable to Sybil attacks (which get its name from a woman with dissociative identity disorder), which happen when an attacker gains control of many nodes.